-How to install Linux Bash on Windows 10 version 1607
+How to Install Linux Bash on Windows 10

 If you can meet all these prerequisites, you can now freely install the Linux Bash on your Windows 10 computer.
 But before you actually install Bash on your computer, you need to prepare it.
 And here’s how to do that:

-Once you’ve prepared your computer for the Linux Bash, you can finally enable this feature.
-Just follow these instructions:
+10. Once you’ve prepared your computer for the Linux Bash, you can finally enable this feature.

-- Open Start, do a search for , and press Enter.
+To start off, click on the Start button, do a search for bash.exe, and then press Enter.

 We must tell you that you won’t be able to perform all actions and access all features of Bash for Windows 10.
 Unlike the original Bash for Linux, the Windows Subsystem for Linux can’t run graphical apps.
 Developers can only use it as a text-based tool.